First Scottish-built satellite to be launched into space in 2013

 "Do you agree that Scotland should be an independent country?".

 Mr Salmond said to MSPs in the Scottish Pallement that the question was "short, straightforward and clear".

 A consultation paper has also been released making clear the rules and description of the referendum that should be held mid 2014.

 The paper also asks if the voters want a second question asking if Scotland should get more or full powers for Scotland to govern itself.

 The paper says that the referendum will be regulated by the Electoral Commission.

 Mr Salmond said that they still want 16 and 17-year-olds to be able to vote in the referendum.

-He said: "If a 16-year-old in Scotland can register to join the Army, get married and pay taxes, surely he or she should be able to have a say in this country's constitutional future?,"
+"If a 16-year-old in Scotland can register to join the Army, get married and pay taxes, surely he or she should be able to have a say in this country's constitutional future?,"